Terms of reference

 Finally overland flow from an adjacent street, caused by an hydraulically deficient public surface water sewer, also contributed to the flooding problem.

-to the quantities of overland flow contributing to the flooding.
+the quantities of overland flow contributing to the problem.

-The comprehensive expert witness report among other things summarised the findings of the audit of the highway authority's model of the drainage system.
+A comprehensive expert witness report was produced which among other things summarised the findings of the audit of the highway authority's model of the drainage system.